Schema#

 IntegerField#

-, but the field can be marked as filterable
+not searchable, but the field can be marked as filterable and sortable.

 Lets have a look at the following example fields: